Waterhouse friderichsen syndrome A39.1+E35.1

 This section has been translated automatically.

-Neisseria meningitidis is the most frequent trigger; however, septic pneumococcal or staphylococcal infections with endotoxin release and resulting excessive consumption of protein C, consecutive consumption coagulopathy and microthrombosis (see below disseminated intravascular coagulopathy) also occur.
-Especially occurring in splenectomized patients.
+The most frequent triggers are infections with Neisseria meningitidis, but also septic pneumococcal or staphylococcal infections with endotoxin release and resulting excessive consumption of protein C, consecutive consumption coagulopathy and microthromboses (see below disseminated intravascular coagulopathy).
+Occurs particularly in splenectomized patients.

 Clinical features